 Mr.CBB -Finding more ways to save is the name of the game.
 What is car replacement savings?
 It sounds like something I’d like to add to the budget binder printables.

 Budget Challenger #2

-I generally skip these kinds of articles its hard to think about but something we should be thinking about.
+I generally skip these kinds of articles.
+It’s hard to think about, but something we should consider.

-My grandfather had the requisite will and had identified who should get certain things, but a lot wasn’t figured out, little stupid things that are hard making things move slowly going forward.
+My grandfather had the requisite Will and had identified who should get certain things, but a lot wasn’t figured out, little stupid things are hard, making things move slowly going forward.